TTZ29/TTZ29/README.md

 --->

 LDR_to_PWM_LED2
-This piece of code mainly uses LDR to control the brightness of the 6 leds.
-Use Rasyberry Pi Pico to control.
+This piece of code is used to control the brightness of the 8 leds via LDR.
+Use Raspberry Pi Pico to control.

 SmartGreenHouse
-This code is mainly to solve the greenhouse effect
+This code is to control the rest of the protoype, such as remote servo, LCD screen, fans and heater LED